ietf-wg-ccwg/rfc5033bis/draft-scheffenegger-congress-rfc5033bis.md

 explore how bandwidth is shared among the competing flows.

 (*)
+: Test for the effect of path changes

+An IETF transport is not tied to a specific Internet path.
+The set of routers forming a path can and do change with time, this will also cause the properties of the path to change with respect to time.
+New CCs MUST evaluate the impact of changes in the path, and be robust to changes in path characteristics on the interval of common Internet re-routing intervals.

 : Utilising More than one Path.

-: An IETF transport is not tied to a specific Internet path.
-The set of routers forming the path can and do change with time, this will also cause the properties of the path to change with respect to time.
-Congestion control needs to be designed to take into account these changes in the path characteristics.
-Some transports permit more than one path to be differentiated and used by a single connection at the sender.
+: Some transports permit more than one path to be differentiated and used by a single connection at the sender.
 These are called multipath transport protocols.
 A multipath sender can schedule which packets travel on which of its active paths.
 This enables a tradeoff in timeliness and reliability.